-1522 is the helpline number provided by the Equal Opportunities Department of the Presidency of the Council of Ministers to support and help victims of gender-based violence and stalking, in line with what is defined in the Istanbul Convention.
-It is free, guarantees anonymity and covers different forms of violence for 24 hours a day and in 4 different languages besides italian (english, french, arabic and spanish).
-This helpline provides first aid information in case of emergency or useful information on the services and anti-violence centers active at territorial level to which victims of violence, or other users can turn.
+1522 is the public utility number provided by the Equal Opportunities Department of the Presidency of the Council of Ministers to support and help victims of gender-based violence and stalking, in line with what is defined in the Istanbul Convention.
+It is free, guarantees anonymity and covers different forms of violence for 24 hours a day and in 4 different languages besides Italian (English, French, Arabic and Spanish).
+This public utility number provides first aid information in case of emergency or useful information on the services and anti-violence centers active at territorial level to which victims of violence, or other users can turn.
 The database relating to the services to be addressed, is constantly updated by the Regional Administrations and the Associations active at local level: from the moment of activation of a new center or service or counter, all the indications regarding addresses and methods of service delivery are provided, allowing the 1522 operators to provide updated and timely indications.